 Officer Aaron Stevens

 Assists with community groups concerns and Block Watch.

-Here in the Woodlea Melrose we are fortunate to have such an involved Community Action Officer.
-Officer Aaron regularly attends our neighborhood meetings and events.
+Here in the Woodlea Melrose we are fortunate to have such a caring and involved Community Action Officer.
+Officer Stevens regularly attends our neighborhood meetings and events.
 Aaron has been trained to do Security Surveys - for FREE he will come to your house, do a walk through and give inexpensive suggestions on how to beef up personal security and use proven tactics that deter thieves.
 Please take him up on this offer!
 To schedule a survey, call or email Officer Aaron Stevens directly.